 The issuance of the securities in these transactions were made in reliance on the exemption from registration in Section 4(a)(2) under the Securities Act.
+No underwriters were involved in these transactions.
+There was no general solicitation of investors or advertising, and we did not pay or give, directly or indirectly, any commission or other remuneration, in connection with the issuance of these securities.
 We expect to use any net proceeds for working capital and general corporate purposes.